From The Skin Well® | Drawn from the Happy Skin Leaflet Series

 ☐ Struggling to sleep due to itching or stress

-☐ Flare-up followed emotional tension or anxiety
+☐ Flare-up followed a period of emotional tension or anxiety

-☐ Feeling unsupported or overwhelmed lately
+☐ Feeling unsupported or overwhelmed

 What might help: